wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-4.4.4 - Released on 1 January 2025 =
+= 4.4.5 - Released on 29 January 2025 =
+* New: Added compatibility with WooCommerce 9.6.0
-* New: User can cancel the raised request for the refund only.
+* New: Implemented customer order notes for refund workflows
-* New: Compatibility with the latest WP [6.7.1] and WC [9.5.1]
+* Enhancement: Migrated order messaging system to React
+* Fix: Updated code to comply with WordPress coding standards
+* Fix: Resolved button styling/functionality issues in WooCommerce 9.6.0